Skip to Content

 We can even represent you if your employer has wrongfully terminated you or otherwise retaliated against you after you filed for workers’ compensation.
 Reach out to us today to learn more during a no-cost, no-obligation consultation.

-Submit a free online case evaluation form or call our New York City occupational hearing loss attorneys at (718) 550-0610 today.
+Submit a free online case evaluation form or call our New York City occupational hearing loss lawyers at (718) 550-0610 today.
 Hablamos español; mowimy po polsku.

 Why Choose Schotter Millican, LLP?